 If you are a householder doing some or all the work yourself, try to avoid causing any noise in the evenings or on Sundays.

 If noise problems occur, the Council and the neighbours may take legal action.
-If you think your work may cause a significant nuisance to the neighbours from noise or vibration, apply for "prior consent" from Hackney Planning Service as this will determine if a certain level of noise can occur.
+If you think your work may cause a significant nuisance to the neighbours from noise or vibration, apply for prior consent from planning as this will determine if a certain level of noise can occur.

-- advice about bonfires and reducing air pollution can be found on the air pollution page.
+- see advice about bonfires and reducing air pollution

 Obstruction and damage to pavements